Testwood Lakes

 Pushchair: Yes - there are some kissing gates, but the clearance is quite wide

-Dogs: Yes, around Testwood and Little Testwood lakes, but not around Meadow Lake or The Scrapes.
+Dogs: Yes, around Testwood and Little Testwood lakes, but not around Meadow Lake or The Scrapes where the bird hides and round house are.
 Avoid them entering the water due to blue green algae

 Toilets: When the visitor centre is open